apostrophecms/passport-bridge/README.md

 ## Frequently asked questions

-### Where do I `require` the passport strategy?
+### Where do I `require` or `import` the passport strategy?

+You *can* do that, if you use the `factory` option, as shown above.
+This is useful with modules that have an unusual initialization process, like `openid-client`.

-You don't.
-Apostrophe does it for you.
-You pass its configuration as part of the `strategies` option, via the `options` sub-property and sometimes also the `authenticate` sub-property if your chosen strategy  has options that must be passed to its `authenticate` middleware, as with Google (you'll see this in its documentation).
+But in many cases, you don't have to.
+Apostrophe can do it for you.
+Passing the module name in the appropriate entry in your `strategies` array is enough.
+The `options` sub-property and sometimes also the `authenticate` sub-property are useful if your chosen strategy  has options that must be passed to its `authenticate` middleware, as with Google and most others (you'll see this in the documentation of the strategy you are using).

 ### Can I change how users are mapped between the identity provider and my site?